What happened with Eric S. Raymond & OSI?

-As is often the case, I got wind of this through an article that does not document what really happened, citing as proof what are really just other articles commenting on the incident.
-Followed by tons of comments.
+As is often the case, I got wind of this through an article that does not document what really happened, citing as proof what are other articles commenting on the incident, followed by tons of emotional comments.

-Not happy with this, I started reading the mailing list to find out what really happened.
+Not happy with this, I started reading said mailing list to find out what really happened.

 The story starts with ESR actually joining the mailing list after 20 years!